dpi/drupal-cache-metrics/README.md

 method as needed, and also change the `get()` method to instantiate a different CacheBackendWrapper class.
 That class can extend this module's CacheBackendWrapper and override the `record()` method.
-1. Override the `cache_metrics.invalidator service` and \Drupal\cache_metrics\CacheMetricsCacheTagsInvalidator::invalidateTags
-method to log elsewhere.
-Also note \Drupal\cache_metrics\CacheMetricsCacheTagsInvalidator::isEnabled method.
+1. Override the `cache_metrics.invalidator service` and change the isEnabled() and record() methods to log elsewhere.

 Reducing voluminous data logging
 ---------